The International Museum of World War II: Proposed museum expansion

 The museum had been set to expand in 2017, but fund raising was not successful.
 With 60,000 square feet of space, the proposed new two-story facility would have boasted three times its current exhibition space, extensive archives, a library, and the state-of the-art Shipley Education Center.
 Rendell had announced several developments in mid-2015.
 Among them was a new partnership with Natick-based technology company MathWorks, which signed on as the museum's first corporate sponsor.
 In addition, Marshall Carter, formerly the K-8 principal at Milton Academy, joined the museum as its first director of education.
 Samantha Heywood was hired as museum director and director of exhibitions.
 Ms. Heywood came from London's Imperial War Museum, where she served as director of public programs.
 Veteran fundraiser Sheila F. Dennis was named the museum's new director of development.

 In mid, 2018 The bulk of the collection was sold to Ronald Lauder with the idea of moving the collection to a new facility near Washington D.C.
 In mid-2019, the Natick facility was closed at the insistence of Mr Lauder.
 The collection was safely moved, but its ultimate fate is unknown.

+A new International Museum of World War II opened in 2019 in Rhode Island and is not affiliated with the Natick Museum, but does have some of the artifacts from the Natick Museum on display.